TUSSGRAY/UKCemap-exam/replit.md

 ### Backend

 The backend is an Express.js server with TypeScript, exposing a RESTful API.
-Key endpoints manage question fetching, advertisement retrieval, email subscription for the "100 Days" campaign, and high score management for leaderboards.
+Key endpoints manage question fetching, advertisement retrieval, Stripe payment processing (creating intents, verifying payments), access token generation and validation, email subscription for the "100 Days" campaign, and high score management for leaderboards.
 Data is currently stored in-memory using a `MemStorage` class, though an `IStorage` interface is in place for future database integration.

 ### Data Storage